cl-test-grid/cl-test-grid/data/README.md

     - An extended test status object

 - `:test-duration` Number of seconds taken by the library testsuite.
+    Present only if the `:status` present.
     Often a fractional number, for example `3519/500`.
 Includes time taken by `ql:quickload` of the required systems.
-- `:log-blob-key` String key under which the testsuite log is available online at cl-test-grid.appspot.com/blob?key=<log-blob-key>.
+- `:log-blob-key` String key under which the testsuite log is available online Present only if the `:status` present. at cl-test-grid.appspot.com/blob?key=<log-blob-key>.
 Example `"1qulq3d387"`.
 - `:log-byte-length` Length of the testsuite log file, integer.
+    Present only if the `:status` present.
     Note, the maximum length of the only copy of the file is 100 000 bytes, even if `:log-byte-length` value is greater.
 When longer files are submitted online, a section in the middle of the file is cut out.
 - `:load-results` List of load result objects for all the ASDF systems of that library.

 **Extended test status**
-Returned when the testsuite adapter knows how to distinguis separate testcases in the test framework used.
+Returned when the testsuite adapter knows how to distinguish separate testcases in the test framework used.
 - `:failed-tests`  list of failed testcase names (strings)
 - `:known-to-fail` list of testcases known to fail in this test framework.